ISSN: 0361-1434

 Proceedings of the IEEE Q1

-IEEE Wireless Communications Q1
+IEEE Transactions on Wireless Communications Q1

 Compare this journals